alicedamiano5/OTIS/README.md

 ```
 hand have fun!

 # Example code

-In  the tests directory you will find an example to see OTIS in action !
+In the tests directory you will find an example to see OTIS in action and several tests on the accuracy of the integrator !